andr9528/MythologyWars/Mythology Wars Description.md

  - Amount of Wood in Tree
     `Starting Wood * (1 + 0,075) ^ Minutes Since the Tree Spawned`

 Trees do not block unit pathing, instead units passing through trees will simply be slowed slightly.
-Units passing through trees will also have a reduced Line of Sight, and archers arrows, might strike the trees instead of their target, reducing their accuracy.
+Units passing through trees will also have a reduced Line of Sight, and archers arrows or siege weapon fire, might strike the trees instead of their target, reducing their accuracy.
+All of this can be altered, if a player is worshiping a God that does so, but as a default, this is the rules that apply to trees.

+By default trees block placement of buildings.
+This however can be altered, like the other limitations, depending on the gods that are worshiped.
+If a god allow placement on trees, then the worker will chop the trees in the way, before building the building.
+They will not gather the resources from the trees, but the trees will be removed, to make room for the building.
+Due to this, building on trees are slightly slower, but is possible in the right circumstances, if space is running low.

 ### Stone
 Stone is gathered by quarrying from a Stone Quarry.
 Stone Quarries commonly spawns around mountainous terrain, but can spawn anywhere on a map.
 Stone Quarries come in three sizes; Small, Medium and Large.
 How much each Quarry hold, is dependent on the amount of players in the map.